gregsewell/springboot-cake-manager/README.md

 The file maven-feature.yml compiles the code and runs the unit tests when a commit is made to any 'feature' branch (one not called 'main' or 'release*').

-The file maven-main.yml additionally builds the application jar file and stores it in the GitHub packages area for the project.
+The file maven-main.yml runs on a merge to the main or a releae branch and additionally builds the application jar file and stores it in the GitHub packages area for the project.